-Not every device sports this powerful port yet, but the number of laptops that have USB-C ports are increasing and skyrocketing.
-As a result, we've compiled a list of the best USB Type C accessories and cables that you can find.
-We've also added a short, informational guide to help you fully understand the USB Type C port.
+Not every device has this powerful port yet, but the number of laptops that feature USB-C ports are skyrocketing.
+As a result, we've compiled a list of the best USB-C accessories and cables that you can find.
+We've also added a short, informational guide to help you fully understand the mysteries of the USB-C port.

 Below you’ll find a list of the best USB Type-C accessories and cables that will help you continue to use your older USB-A peripherals, charge your devices, provide extra ports with some of the best USB Type-C hubs and take advantage of USB Type-C’s ability to output 4K video.
 It’s everything you’ll need to make the most out of the new connector, especially as it ends up on a growing list of devices.
 You can also use one of the best eGPUs to turn your cheap laptop into a gaming machine.

 If you're looking for something more expansive for your laptop, consider taking a tour down our best docking stations page.

 The best USB-C accessory is the Aukey USB-C Adapter, which allows you to connect a USB 3.0 cable to a device that is missing a USB Type-A port.
 Many laptops in this day and age are getting slimmer and more lightweight, which is perfect for minimizing digital footprints and heightening portability.
 However, it's not so great when laptop makers begin ditching thick legacy ports to develop these thin-and-light devices.
 As a result, many consumers are finding themselves without the notoriously thick USB Type-A ports in favor of slimmer USB Type-C ports.